Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 I have already evaluated various existing open source PyPI clone and find that `djangopypi2` is quite functional and maintained relatively well.
 If I am allowed to use djangopypi2 as a base, then 1 & 2 are already done.
 However, I am still waiting for some reply regarding to the licensing issue.

-BL: Having a separate project for this, keeping the FreeBSD license, is fine.
+<i>BL: Having a separate project for this, keeping the FreeBSD license, is fine.</i>

 Other things worth mentioning:
 - Wrapper script to upload/download modules should be developed.
 If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.: